Issues of Concern

 In 2015, about 1.1 million people age 13 and older in the United States were living with HIV.
 The number of new HIV diagnoses in the United States in 2015 was 38,500, which has declined since 2010.
 Although rates are falling overall, rates of new HIV diagnosis in specific subpopulations are not following this trend.
 Black men (especially males having sex with males-MSM) have shown no change, and rates among Hispanic MSM are increasing.

 HIV seems to affect specific subsets of the population disproportionately.
 In 2015, 67% of newly diagnosed HIV cases were among MSM.
 55% of new diagnoses were among adolescents and young adults (age 13 to 34), and 44% of new diagnoses were among blacks.

 It developed prEP to help reduce the number of new HIV diagnoses.
 PrEP therapy includes tenofovir-emtricitabine, a single pill taken daily to prevent HIV infection.
 Multiple clinical studies have shown this regimen to be useful for PrEP.
-Overall, when taken as prescribed, it has found PrEP to be over 90% effective in preventing HIV infection.
-Based on that the FDA approved the use of tenofovir-emtricitabine for PrEP in 2012, and in 2014 PrEP clinical practice guidelines were developed by the CDC.
+Overall, when taken as prescribed, it has been found PrEP to be over 90% effective in preventing HIV infection.
+Based on that, the FDA approved the use of tenofovir-emtricitabine for PrEP in 2012, and in 2014 PrEP clinical practice guidelines were developed by the CDC.